AEADataEditor/aea-de-guidance/README.md

-# Guidance on various topics by the AEA Data Editor
+# Unofficial guidance on various topics by the AEA Data Editor

 ## The DRAFT proposed new Data and Code Availability Policy